 To understand aneurysms, it is

 of the Brain).
-Blood is carried to the brain
+Blood is pumped from the heart and carried to the brain

 by two paired arteries, the internal carotid

 arteries and the vertebral arteries (Fig. 1).
 The internal carotid arteries supply the anterior (front) areas and the vertebral arteries supply the posterior (back) areas of the brain.
 After passing through the skull, the right and left vertebral arteries join together to form a single basilar artery.
 The basilar artery and the internal carotid arteries communicate with each other in a ring at the base of the brain called the Circle of Willis.

 Figure 1.
 The internal carotid arteries form the anterior